-Deadline for nominations is October 1, 2021.
-Send nomination letters to: firstname.lastname@example.org
+Deadline for nominations for the 2023 award is October 1, 2023.
+Send nomination letters to: email@example.com

 The Award is presented to the individual (or individuals) deemed to have written the best article in ARCS during the two years prior to the biennial conference at which it is presented.
 The prize is named after Rufus Z. Smith, a long-time secretary-treasurer of the Association.

 The winner of the 2021 Rufus Z. Smith Award for the outstanding article in the American Review of Canadian Studies was Will Kymlicka, "The Precarious Resilience of Multiculturalism in Canada" ARCS Volume 51, Number 1 (2021).

 Compared to other Western democracies, there has been relatively stable support for multiculturalism in Canada since its adoption in 1971, both amongst the general public and amongst the three main political parties.
 Conservative opposition to multiculturalism has, therefore, typically taken the form of “stealth” reforms to undercut its progressive potential, not direct frontal attacks.
 During the 2015 election, however, the Conservative Party campaigned on an explicitly anti-multiculturalist platform.
 This provided a clear opportunity to test “Canadian exceptionalism” in relation to public support for multiculturalism.
 This article explores the Conservatives’ strategy, and its impact on the election.
 The evidence suggests that a significant part of the Canadian electorate was responsive to an anti-multicultural—and more specifically anti-Muslim—discourse.
 However, when this discourse was pushed too far, voters recoiled from what was perceived as an excessive, and indeed “unCanadian,” politics of distrust and division.